nudam00/SneakersPriceChecker/README.md

    <br />
    StockX ends up blocked by PerimeterX quite often, so PerimeterX needs to be resolved sometimes.<br />
-   StockX and Alias are basic sites, it will prints out Klekt/Wethenew/Hypeboost only if the price is equal or higher than price on StockX/Alias.
+   StockX and Alias are basic sites, it will prints out Klekt/Wethenew/Hypeboost only if the price is equal or higher than price on StockX/Alias and if the margin is above margin given in settings.json.
    Written in Python using Playwright, requests and cloudsraper.

 ## Converters